 Columbia Historic Preservation Society

-Columbia Historic Preservation Society Columbia, Pennsylvania, a historic town known for history and commerce for over 225 years.
-Come visit the Columbia Historic Preservation Society and experience Columbia of past and present with displays of Business & Industry.
-Also come explore the history of the Columbia Bank & Bridge Company’s Freedom Society of Slavery.
+Columbia Historic Preservation Society Columbia, Pennsylvania, a historic town known for history and commerce for 300 years.
+Come visit the Columbia Historic Preservation Society and experience Columbia of past and present with displays of our 300 years as Wright's Ferry in 1726 and renamed Columbia in 1788 on it's bid to be the Capital of the United States.

 In addition to offering published articles and books on the town’s history, the museum houses a model train display, artifacts, a research room, microfilm archive, and publications pertaining to the history of this Susquehanna rivertown.